ndd21/PHYS281/docs/demo-matplotlib.md

 [`Axes`](https://matplotlib.org/api/axes_api.html#matplotlib.axes.Axes) object (in the variable `ax` here).

-Data can be added to the figure throught the `Axes` object which has methods for all of the `pyplot` plotting functions discussed above (e.g., `plot`, `scatter` and `hist`):
+Data can be added to the figure through the `Axes` object which has methods for all of the `pyplot` plotting functions discussed above (e.g., `plot`, `scatter` and `hist`):

 ```python